johnrnelson/api-puppy/Notes/Server/NGINX.md

 to see an example of how to set it up.

 # HTTPS
-The domain we use is `api.innovateeugene.com` so get a SSL cert for free from https://letsencrypt.org and use that.

  The Certbot is the tool to get the certs so read up on this at https://certbot.eff.org/lets-encrypt/debianstretch-nginx and use cron when ready for production.